Herb1/PlayConfiguration/README.md

 # PlayConfiguration

-This package helps you to specify scenes that should be loaded/unloaded when entering the playmode in the Unity Editor.
+This package helps you to specify unity scenes that should be loaded/unloaded when entering the playmode in the Unity Editor.
 When leaving the playmode, the previously loaded scenes are restored.
 Loading/unloading is applied only to scenes listed in the hierarchy.

 ## INSTALLATION